microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaInvitation.md

 ### -InvitedUserDisplayName

-The display name of the user as it appears in your directory
+The display name of the user as it appears in your directory.

 ```yaml
 Type: System.String